The ALICE Report

 In 2020, the COVID-19 pandemic upended life as we knew it.
 In addition to claiming the lives of millions, it unleashed an array of competing economic forces that continue to affect our way of life today.

-The result: An alarmingly high rate of Southeast Louisiana residents struggling to make ends meet (51% of households below the ALICE Threshold in 2019 and 50% in 2022).
+The result: An alarmingly high rate of Southeast Louisiana residents struggling to make ends meet - 49% of households below the ALICE Threshold in 2022.

-The data finds that while 90,290 households were in poverty in 2022, another 170,345 were ALICE (Asset Limited, Income Constrained, Employed), earning above the poverty level but less than the cost of basics.
+The data finds that while 90,290 households were in poverty, another 170,345 were ALICE (Asset Limited, Income Constrained, Employed), earning above the poverty level but less than the cost of basics.

 While many of these low-income workers saw their wages grow at the fastest rate in four decades, it wasn’t enough to eclipse the burden of inflation – making it nearly impossible for ALICE to keep pace.
 For a family of four with an infant and a preschooler, the costs of basics in Southeast Louisiana, excluding tax credits, rose from $70,716 in 2021 to $83,880 just one year later.